-BAWAR’s Latinx Program has established partnerships and protocols with many government, private, and public community organizations that help Spanish-speaking sexual abuse survivors navigate the criminal justice system after.
+BAWAR’s VIVA program has established partnerships and protocols with many government, private, and public community organizations that help Spanish-speaking sexual abuse survivors navigate the criminal justice system after.

-Every year BAWAR’s Latinx Program recruits and trains 25 community members as California State Certified Rape Crisis Counselors.
+Every year BAWAR’s VIVA program recruits and trains 25 community members as California State Certified Rape Crisis Counselors.
 The 66-hour course teaches participants advocacy and counseling skills necessary to provide effective crisis intervention and resources to survivors of sexual abuse in Alameda County.

-The Latinx Program launches an outreach campaign in the Latinx communities of Alameda County every fiscal year.
+The VIVA program launches an outreach campaign in the Latinx communities of Alameda County every fiscal year.
 BAWAR’s Spanish outreach campaign successfully educates adults and children in the county about the importance of breaking the silence of sexual abuse.
 BAWAR’s Spanish campaign reaches over 100,000 individuals through presentations, tabling, live radio shows, and posters.

 If you have any questions, please feel free to contact the VIVA Program at 510-430-1298 ext.
 302.